-Every student at RRC has an Individual Education Plan (IEP).
-A meeting to update the IEP must be held annually.
-The IEP meeting includes parents, service providers, the case manager, administrator and any other person that the parent or student wishes to attend the meeting.
-If requested, the service coordinator with Alta Regional will be invited.
-During this meeting, the student’s progress is reviewed.
+Every student at RRC has an individualized education program (IEP).
+A meeting to update the IEP must be convened annually.
+The IEP team includes, parents, service providers, teachers, administrator, and any other person the parent or student wishes to attend.
+If requested, an ALTA regional service provider may be invited.
+During this annual meeting, the students progress is reviewed.
 Goals and objectives from the previous year are reviewed along with services.
-Goals and services for the next year are determined as a team.
-Every third year, the IEP team will complete a review (triennial) involving in-depth evaluation, including educational testing or a review of records and a health review.
+Goals and services for the next school year are determined as a team.
+Every three years, the IEP team completes a triennial review involving in-depth evaluation, including educational testing or a review of records, and a health review.

-Please talk with your case manager if you want to schedule a meeting in addition to your regularly scheduled annual meeting.
+Please talk with your child’s teacher if you want to schedule an IEP team meeting in addition to your regularly scheduled annual meeting.
 This meeting may include some or all of the IEP team members.

-Students who are over the age of fifteen must have an Individual Transition Plan (ITP).
-The purpose of the ITP is to plan activities to help students make the transition from school to community, with an emphasis on educational skills, vocational skills and recreation/community activities/independent living.
-The ITP will be updated concurrently with the IEP meeting.
+Students who are over the age of 15 must have an individualized transition plan (ITP).
+The purpose of the ITP is to plan activities to help students make the transition from school to community, with an emphasis on education, vocational, recreation, community, and independent living skills.
+The ITP is concurrently updated during the annual IEP team meeting.

-Students whose behavior impedes their ability to learn will have a Behavior Intervention Plan (BIP).
-The behavior plan will be reviewed yearly at the IEP meeting to determine progress on behavior to identify strategies and protocol for the individual students.
+Students whose behavior impedes their ability to learn will also have a behavior intervention plan (BIP).
+The behavior plan is reviewed yearly at the IEP team meeting to determine progress on behavior and to identify appropriate strategies and protocols for individual students.

-You will be given a complete copy of the IEP for your records.
+Parents are provided a complete copy of the IEP for their records.

-Once caseloads have been determined, service providers will provide case managers with their schedules and this information will be relayed to do.
-You can ask your student’s case manager for the names and contact information of your students providers.
+Once caseloads have been determined, service providers will provide the special education teacher with their schedules and this information will be relayed to you.
+You can ask your child’s teacher for the names and contact information for your child’s related service providers.

-If a student will be absent, please call (916) 971-7411.
-If outside of normal school hours, please leave a message.
-Your message should include the following:
+If a student will be absent from school, please call 916.971.7411.
+If outside the normal school hours, please leave a voice mail message.
+The message should include: